PROFILE

 increased pollution and degradation of natural

-resources.
-A World Health Organization report on
+will do so in 2008.
+A World Health Organization

-air quality in 272 cities worldwide concluded
+report on air quality in 272 cities worldwide

-cities were in China.
-According to China's own
+polluted cities were in China.
+According to

-evaluation, two-thirds of the 338 cities for
+China's own evaluation, two-thirds of the 338

-which air-quality data are available are
+cities for which air-quality data are available

-considered polluted--two-thirds of them
+are considered polluted--two-thirds of them

 moderately or severely so.
 Respiratory and heart